June 21, 2022 Volume 18 Issue 23

 Tech Tip: Mastering sheet metal bend calculations in Onshape

 Mastering bend calculations in sheet metal design is a key skill that can impact the accuracy and manufactur-ability of your designs significantly.
 Explore the various options available to become a pro in this Onshape Tech Tip: K Factor, bend allowance, and bend deduction, with guidance on when each should be used.
-You may learn something even if you don't use this software.
+You will probably learn something even if you don't use this software.

 Read the Onshape blog.